silkster/vue-enterprise-boilerplate/docs/development.md

 docker-compose stop
 ```

-If ever update the following files:
+If you ever update the following files:

 - `.dockerignore`
 - `docker-compose.yml`
 - `docker-dev.dockerfile`

-Then you'll want to stop and remove all containers, networks, volumes, and images created for your app with:
+then you'll want to stop and remove all containers, networks, volumes, and images created for your app with:

 ```bash
 docker-compose down --volumes --rmi all --remove-orphans